-The main areas on which shareholder activism focuses are the following.
+The main areas on which shareholder activism focuses are:

-- Poor governance, including scrutiny on related party transactions, the sudden announcement of significant financial writedowns, and deficiencies in transperancy from management in reporting to shareholders. - Change-of-board campaigns or director-appointment campaigns. - Vote-no campaigns to shareholder resolutions. - Shareholder and hedge fund activism in connection with a value strategy manifested through a shareholder proposal.
-These can range from players looking to elevate the share price quickly for profit, or those looking to effect a genuine long-term value-added strategy for the company. - Say on pay.
+- poor governance, including scrutiny on related party transactions, the sudden announcement of significant financial write-downs, and deficiencies in transparency from management in reporting to shareholders; - change-of-board campaigns or director-appointment campaigns; - · vote-no campaigns to shareholder resolutions; and - shareholder and hedge fund activism in connection with a value strategy manifested through a shareholder proposal.
+These can range from players looking to elevate the share price quickly for profit, activism associated with takeover activity to pressure the board, or those looking to effect a genuine long-term value-added strategy for the company.

+Say on pay

 There are no express provisions for shareholder say on management pay in New Zealand.
 However, director pay is a direct focus for the New Zealand Shareholders' Association, which regularly takes published positions on director remuneration resolutions and votes discretionary proxies from its members.
 In particular, the Shareholders' Association generally takes the position that the requested director fee increase must be demonstrated to be reasonable and, where remuneration benchmarking reports are used to justify fee increases, the full report should be made available to shareholders.
-Fee pools, and the fees paid to directors, should be comparable with the company's peers and the peer group companies should be of a similar scale and the directors should take into account the overall performance of the company prior to asking shareholders to approve a fee increase.
+Fee pools and the fees paid to directors should be comparable with the company's peers, and the peer group companies should be of a similar scale.
+The directors should take into account the overall performance of the company prior to asking shareholders to approve a fee increase.
 In this regard, it may be more appropriate to reduce the number of directors rather than seek an increase.
-In this context, it has been apparent that smaller, more regular, increases are more likely to be palatable than a single large increase.
+In this context, it has been apparent that smaller, more regular increases are more likely to be palatable than a single large increase.